manuelbomi/McDonalds-Golden-Arches-Intelligence-Core-A-Domain-Driven-Enterprise-Architecture/README.md

 > <ins>Path to Realized Value</ins>:
 > The true strategic value of enterprise architecture is realized not in documents, but in execution.
 This perspective will be validated and refined through:
 >
-> (i) <ins>Collaborative Refinements</ins>: Extensive workshops and reviews with technical teams (Global Technology, product engineering, data science) and business stakeholders (marketing, operations, finance, restaurant teams; etc).
+> (i) <ins>Collaborative Refinements</ins>: Extensive workshops and reviews with technical teams (Global Technology, product engineering, solution architects, data science, data engineering; etc) and business stakeholders (marketing, operations, finance, restaurant teams; etc).
 >
 > (ii) <ins>Iterative Validation</ins>: Testing architectural hypotheses through targeted prototypes, proof-of-concepts, and pilot implementations in selected markets or domains.
 >